-The second column of Table 4 presents the source for target metonymy patterns associated with each suffix.
+The second column in Table 4 presents the source for target metonymy patterns associated with each suffix.
 The metonymy patterns are listed in a condensed format, collapsing patterns that share either a source or a target.
-For example, the suffix -ař/-ář is associated with eight metonymy patterns: five different sources, listed in parentheses as action, instrument, location, patient, product all combine with agent, and three additional patterns do not share a term.
+For example, the suffix -ař/-ář is associated with eight metonymy patterns: five different sources, listed in parentheses as action, instrument, location, patient, product, all combine with agent, and three additional patterns do not share a term.
 Thus the full list of metonymy patterns associated with -ař/-ář is: action for agent, instrument for agent, location for agent, patient for agent, product for agent, contained for container, group for entity, possessed for possessor.
-Note that in some cases it is the target that is shared instead, as we see with -dl-o, which is also associated with eight metonymy patterns, seven of them beginning with action for…, and the eighth being state for location.
+Note that in some cases it is the target that is shared instead, as we see with -dl-o, which is also associated with eight metonymy patterns, seven of them beginning with action for… and the eighth being state for location.

-The third column of Table 4 contains one illustrative example for each suffix, listing first the base word, its gloss and word class (n. = noun, v. = verb, adj. = adjective, num. = numeral), the relevant metonymy pattern surrounded by the symbol > to indicate derivation, and the suffixed noun with its gloss.
-In the top row, for example, “zub ‘tooth’ n.” identifies the base noun, the metonymy pattern is patient for agent, and the suffixed noun is zub-ař ‘dentist’.
+The third column in Table 4 contains one illustrative example for each suffix, listing first the base word, its gloss and word class (n. = noun, v. = verb, adj. = adjective, num. = numeral), then the relevant metonymy pattern surrounded by the symbol > to indicate derivation, and finally the suffixed noun with its gloss.
+In the top row, for example, ‘zub ‘tooth’ n.’ identifies the base noun, the metonymy pattern is patient for agent, and the suffixed noun is zub-ař ‘dentist’.

 While the arrays of patterns in Table 4 are complex and overlapping, they are neither random nor chaotic.
 Each suffix has its own semantic profile and trends.
 For example, the suffix -ař/-ář usually indicates a person who is an agent, a possessor, or a member of a group.
 The suffix -dl-o tends to identify things (rarely persons) via reference to associated actions or states.
 The suffixes -n-a and -išt-ě usually denote locations.

-While Table 4 gives an overall impression of the extent and complexity of polysemy among Czech derivational suffixes, we need to look closer in order to understand the interplay of source for target patterns in structuring meanings.
-We will therefore analyze in more detail the polysemy of one suffix, namely -ník, with examples presented in Table 5.
-In Table 5 the first column lists the source term that describes the role of the base word which is presented in the second column with its gloss and word class.
-The third column lists the target term that describes the role of the derived word.
+Table 4 gives an overall impression of the extent and complexity of polysemy among Czech derivational suffixes, but we need to look closer if we want to understand the interplay of source for target patterns in structuring meanings.
+We will therefore analyse in more detail the polysemy of one suffix, namely -ník, with the help of the examples presented in Table 5.
+There the first column lists the source term, which describes the role of the base word; and the base word is presented in the second column with its gloss and word class.
+The third column lists the target term, which describes the role of the derived word.
 For example, in the first row we have an example of action for agent derivation from the verb pracova-t ‘work’ to the noun pracov-ník ‘worker’.
-The examples here represent larger groups of derived words that are acknowledged in Czech dictionaries and can motivate creative derivation of new words as well.
+The examples here represent larger groups of derived words that are acknowledged in Czech dictionaries and can motivate the creative derivation of new words as well.